Salz-Team/salz/readme.md

 - tournament.hs :: orchestrates matchmaker with database, ranker, and game.hs to run matches
 - apiserver.hs :: servant that adds players to database/access match history...

+The database should have:
+- games history :: all games ever played

+- players :: all bots ever submitted, all games ever played

 # Documentation